ntnhut/LeetSolve/docs/source/Sorting/04_SORT_169_Majority_Element.md

 ### Code explanation

-1. The coe initializes an unordered map `freq` to keep track of the frequency of each unique integer in the `nums` array.
+1. The code initializes an unordered map `freq` to keep track of the frequency of each unique integer in the `nums` array.
 Also, it defines a constant `HALF` as half the size of the `nums` array.
 This value represents the threshold for an element to be considered a majority element.

 2. It iterates through the `nums` array using a for-each loop, processing each integer `a`: